 In this case, the workplace investigation was conducted by an external investigation firm on the instruction of law firm acting on the employer’s instructions for legal advice.
 The employer was successfully able to maintain its claim of privilege over the investigation documents as they were created with the dominant purpose of the law firm providing the employer with legal advice.

+“Investigation Documents FWC Rejects Claim to Access”, raises important points to consider, Employers don’t want to help you, why would they want to help you in your case against them?.
 As you can see from the above unfair dismissals, general protections, and the processes that sit behind the applications / claims can get quite complicated.
 I’m pointing this out not to discourage you from your claim but to keep you informed.
 If you have any questions queries, give us at A Whole New Approach a call, its free.
-1800 333 666
+1800 333 666.
+We are well respected in the industrial relations community, we are leaders in commentary, research and representation.

 Daniels Corporations International Pty Ltd v Australian Competition & Consumer Commission (2002) 213 CLR 543 at 552 -; Damien Stephen v Seahill Enterprises Pty Ltd & Denise Fitzgibbons FWCFB 2623 .